aroralanuk/faucetful-ui/README.md

-# Hyperlane Warp Route UI Template
+# Faucetful UI

-This repo contains an example web interface for a interchain tokens built with [Hyperlane Warp Route](https://docs.hyperlane.xyz/hyperlane-docs).
-Warp is a framework to permisionlessly bridge tokens to any chain.
+This repo contains the web interface for Faucetful (testnet-mainnet bridge) built on top of [Hyperlane](https://hyperlane.xyz/).
+More details about the project can be found in the [Blog Post](https://aurorabykunal.substack.com/p/ae541b8c-eda6-4db4-8f53-9d00fe6ec3b3) and the contracts can be found in the [Faucetful repo](https://github.com/aroralanuk/faucetful).

 ## Architecture